You’ve decided to continue your education at Georgetown University. Now, how will you finance it?

 In addition to other websites, a list of outside scholarships is provided on the Office of Student Financial Services website.

 Military students are an important part of the student body at SCS.
 To assist these students in financing their education, Georgetown is a participant in the Post-9/11 GI Bill® Yellow Ribbon Program, which provides additional student funding of up to $20,000 per year to eligible military students in SCS’s undergraduate and graduate programs and is matched by the Department of Veterans Affairs.
 In addition, Georgetown is a University Partner for the Tillman Scholars program, which funds recipients’ tuition, books, fees, and living expenses for students enrolled full-time.
 The scholarship is open to active-duty service members, veterans, and military spouses.

 More information about veteran education benefits and scholarship opportunities for military students can be found on the Veterans Office website.

 Employee Tuition Reimbursements

-Employee Tuition Benefits are another source of funding that some corporations provide for their employees.
+Employee tuition benefits are another source of funding that some corporations and third-party billing entities provide for their employees.
 Eligibility and rules for these programs vary, so it is important to meet with your human resources department to learn about guidelines for any benefits your company might offer.

 To apply for a federal loan, you will need to fill out a Free Application for Federal Student Aid (known as FAFSA).
-You can find a link to this application—as well as the School of Continuing Studies Supplement Form—on the Office of Student Financial Services website under Forms.
-Since federal aid is awarded on a rolling basis, it is important to fill out these documents as soon as possible.
+You can find more information on the financial aid application process on the Office of Student Financial Services page.

 The FAFSA form may be required when applying for grants or loans offered by states and the District of Columbia, including the DC Tuition Assistance Grant (DCTAG).